Breast Lift by ROXY Plastic Surgery

 Remember that everyone is different.
 Recovery times and progression is not the same for everyone.
 The times stated are typical for healthy individuals healing from this surgery.
 The normal progression of healing may be different for those with health problems, smokers, and those who have unforeseen complications after surgery.

 With every surgery there are risks involved including bleeding, infection, blood clots, pain, scarring, delayed healing and need for further surgery.
-Here are some complications specific to Mastoplexy (Breast Lift):
+Here are some potential Breast Lift risks: